rhorth/Getting-and-Cleaning-Data-Coursera/README.md

 This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors or their institutions for its use or misuse.
 Any commercial use is prohibited.
 Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
 November 2012.

-##Information on the R code <run_analysis.R>:

-####Required libraries:
-plyr
-memisc

-####Required data files:
-This data can be obtained from (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
-- 'features.txt': List of all features.
-- 'activity_labels.txt': Links the class labels with their activity name.
-- 'train/X_train.txt': Training set.
-- 'train/y_train.txt': Training labels.
-- 'test/X_test.txt': Test set.
-- 'test/y_test.txt': Test labels.
-- 'test/subject_test.txt': Each row identifies the subject who performed the activity for each window sample.
-Its range is from 1 to 30.
-- 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
-Its range is from 1 to 30.

-####Procedures performed in code:
-Step 1.
-Set working directory and load libraries
-Step 2.
-Read in files
-Step 3.
-Clean up train and test files and create one dataset for each Step 4.
-Merge the cleaned test and train datasets
-Step 5.
-Create a new tidy dataset with mean of numeric columns and relabeled variables

-####Code output
-The code outputs a text file that contains for each record:
-- Activity label.
-- An identifier of the subject who carried out the experiment.
-- The means of the mean and standard deviation of the different measurements (described in detail in the codebook).